wojzam/Art-Challenge/README.md

 # Art Challenge

-Welcome to Art Challenge, a web application where users can participate in daily and weekly drawing/painting challenges.
+Welcome to Art Challenge, a web application where users can participate in art challenges.
-Each challenge will have a specific topic and users can submit their entries.
+All techniques like drawing, painting, and digital art are allowed.
 Once the challenge is completed, users can vote on their favorite entries.
-Everyone, including non-registered users, can browse completed challenges and view entries, but only registered users can vote.
-Each registered user has the option to view their personal gallery containing all their entries.

 ## Features

-- Daily and weekly challenges with different themes
+- Daily and weekly challenges with unique themes
 - Users can upload their entries for ongoing challenges
 - Voting system for users to vote on their favorite entries
 - Explore page with all challenges and entries
-- Private user gallery with uploaded entires
+- Private user gallery

 ## Requirements: